3 Chromosomal Disorders

 In developing countries a higher percentage of pregnant women are of advanced maternal age.
 They also often do not have access to or use family planning (contraception), prenatal screening, prenatal diagnosis, genetic counselling and selective termination of pregnancy.
 As a result the birth prevalence of Down syndrome is high.

 The exception is China.
-Because of their one child per family policy, women usually choose to have their child between 25 and 27 years of age when the risk of Down syndrome is low.
+Because of their 2 children per family policy, women usually choose to have their child between 25 and 27 years of age when the risk of Down syndrome is low.
 Therefore, the birth prevalence of Down syndrome in China is the lowest in the world at less than 1/1000 live births.

 The risk of having an infant with Down syndrome increases with advanced maternal age.